s0/ghcommit/README.md

   },
 });

-// Commit & push the files from ta specific directory
+// Commit & push the files from a specific directory
 // where we've cloned a repo, and made changes to files await commitChangesFromRepo({
   octokit,